-- Implementation of the strategies, methodologies and measures set out in this RAP; - Should newly identified unacceptable land contamination risks be identified during supplementary assessment works (specifically AEC09 and in addition, AEC03 and AEC04), an addendum to this RAP may be required.
+- Implementation of the strategies, methodologies and measures set out in this RAP; - Should newly identified unacceptable land contamination risks be identified during supplementary assessment works (specifically AEC06 and in addition, AEC02 (in the vicinity of TP08) and AEC04), an addendum to this RAP may be required.
 The addendum should be prepared by a suitably experienced environmental consultant; - Prior to any removal of soils from site for offsite disposal during remedial works, waste classification for those soils should be prepared by a suitably experienced environmental consultant.
 Residual impacted fill materials must also be appropriately characterised as per the strategy outlined in this RAP; and - All remedial works should be monitored and validated by a suitably experienced environmental consultant; and